- Size and age are the biggest factors — Knowing how much your puppy weighs relative to their age will be key in calculating their daily food intake.

 - It may take multiple tries.
 Finding the right adult dog food for your pup can be a bit of trial and error.
 If your dog is showing sensitivities to their new food, like stomach issues or itchy skin, you’ll need to repeat the process with a new food.

 Sign up for the best pet advice you can get

 Absolutely!
 Treats are an incredibly valuable tool for puppy training.
 However, owners will need to crunch the numbers and factor treats into their puppy’s daily allotted calorie intake to prevent unhealthy weight gain.
 Low-calorie treats are a good option for those using a lot of treats in reward-based training (or just rewarding your pup for being cute!)
 Alternatively, you could use a portion of your pup’s daily kibble for training sessions.
 Table scraps, on the other hand, should be avoided as human food is generally unhealthy for dogs and can lead to begging behaviors well into a dog’s adult life.

 What if my puppy seems hungry all of the time?

-Keep an eye on your puppy’s body weight by holding him while you’re on a scale.
-If their weight falls into the normal range but they still seem like they’re starving all the time, ask yourself two questions:
+Monitor your puppy’s body weight either at the vet or at home (HACK: hold your pup while you’re on a scale and subtract your weight) to keep up with their rapid growth.
+If their weight falls into the normal range but they still seem like they’re hungry all the time, consider the following:

-It’s easy to forget how a simple walk around the yard is much more taxing on a small puppy.
-Activities that are effortless for you will burn a lot more calories for your pup, thus they have to make those up.
+- Are they super active?
+While a simple walk around the yard may not seem like much to you, it is much more taxing on a small puppy.
+Small activities will burn a lot more calories for your pup than an adult dog, so they will have to make those up.